gsirhc/retro/cpu6502/README.md

 ## Programming EEPROM

 1. Create the assembly file (asm)
 2. Compile the assembly:

-   `./vasm6502_oldstyle/vasm6502_oldstyle HelloWorld.asm -dotdir -Fbin`
+   `./vasm6502_oldstyle/vasm6502_oldstyle test/ImAlive.asm -dotdir -Fbin`
 3. Can check binary with:

    `hexdump -C a.out`
 4. Send to programmer:

    `minipro -p AT28C256 -w a.out`
 5. You can run:

    `sh compile.sh HellowWorld.asm`